-There is no denying it; we had an amazing winter in Park City!
-With over 310 inches of snow this season, it is sure to stick around for a while – especially at higher elevations – making some of the area’s trails less accessible until later into the spring/early summer.
+There is no denying it; winter in Park City, Utah is pretty amazing!
+Winter usually brings quite a bit of snow, which takes awhile to melt even once the resorts close – especially at higher elevations.
+This can make some of the area’s trails less accessible until later into the spring/early summer.
 That being said, there are plenty of low elevation trail options to explore.
 Hitting the trails is a fun (and active) to get outside as spring transitions into summer.
 Here is a list of springtime trails/trail systems to explore this spring:

 ROUND VALLEY TRAIL SYSTEM